SANTHAN-KUMAR/Causal-Inference-Driven-Decision-Support-in-HealthCare/readme.md

 ---

-### Note : The Test results that are incldued in the Readme file are just placeholder, for actual test resutls of the architecture refer the test results in each layer.
+### Note : The Test results that are incldued in the Readme file are just placeholders, for actual test resutls of the architecture refer the test results in each layer.
 ## 📋 Table of Contents

 - [Abstract](#-abstract)